BertoCruz/rancid-tomatillos/docs/daily-retros.md

 - Hunter: figuring out the syntax for finding elements, specifically accessing classes.

 - Dani: Understanding how to access child components and finding elements.
 Good stuff, Hunter, that was awesome!

+## Tuesday 10/18/22
+- Today we created:
+    - We started react routing for our application.

+- To Do:
+    - Finish Routing for MovieInfo

+### Challenges:
+- Hunter:Challenge was that Routing was a difficult concept to understand.
+- Dani: Challenge was understanding NavLinks.

+### Wins
+- Hunter: Getting a game plan for how to attack react router, and feeling that I understood and felt confident about it.

+- Dani: Getting a game plan for how to attack react router, and feeling that I understood and felt confident about it.

+## Wednesday 10/19/22
+- Today we created:
+    - We finished react routing for our application.

+- To Do:
+    - CSS styling and Cypress testing

+### Challenges:
+- Hunter:Challenge was getting all the parts we need to make react router work properly.
+- Dani: Challenge was understanding the match object and switches

+### Wins
+- Hunter: figuring out react routing was a huge win for me.

+- Dani: Figuring out that we needed to change our movie details from a functional component to a class component.
+Getting the routes working with react router.

+## Thursday 10/20/22
+- Today we created:
+    - We fixed how some of our data was being displayed.
+    - We styled our application to look more like our comp.

+- To Do:
+    - Finish Cypress Testing

+### Challenges:
+- Hunter:Challenge was understanding how a click can be tested using cypress.
+- Dani: Challenge was cypress: understanding how to navigate a webpage with routing.

+### Wins
+- Hunter: Finally getting some styling done to our application.

+- Dani: Getting our application style cleaner and closer to our comps.